 This post contains affiliate links for which I may make a small commission at no extra cost to you should you make a purchase.
 See my disclosure page for info on affiliate programs.

-In this tutorial, learn how to perform a DIY mini split install in spray foam attic to control high humidity and solve moisture problems.
+In this article, I perform a DIY mini split install in my spray foam attic for moisture and humidity control.

 Wall Mounting Bracket